smartergiving/free-nonprofit-starter-website/README.md

 **Step 4** Create DonorBox account

 1. Go to [DonorBox](https://donorbox.org/orgs/new) and create an account.
 2. Be sure to use "Organization Sign Up", which will walk you through creating a [Stripe](https://stripe.com/gallery) account.
 Stripe handles the actual credit card processing.
+3. Follow the prompts to add your first campaign.
 ___
 **Step 5** Create TinyLetter account